systemd/systemd/docs/CODING_STYLE.md

 - Public API calls (i.e. functions exported by our shared libraries) must be marked `_public_` and need to be prefixed with `sd_`.
 No other functions should be prefixed like that.

-- In public API calls, you **must** validate all your input arguments for programming error with `assert_return()` and return a sensible return code.
-In all other calls, it is recommended to check for programming errors with a more brutal `assert()`.
-We are more forgiving to public users than for ourselves!
-Note that `assert()` and `assert_return()` really only should be used for detecting programming errors, not for runtime errors. `assert()` and `assert_return()` by usage of `_likely_()` inform the compiler that he should not expect these checks to fail, and they inform fellow programmers about the expected validity and range of parameters.

 - For every function you add, think about whether it is a "logging" function or a "non-logging" function.
 "Logging" functions do logging